j9brown/scenery/README.md

 As the state of the light changes, the selected option updates to the profile which most closely matches the new state of the light.
 If there is no close match available, then no option is selected.
 The profile select entity becomes unavailable whenever its light entity is unavailable.

 The select entity derives its default entity ID from the entity ID of the light by removing the prefix `light.` and adding the suffix `_profile`.
 Similarly, it derives its default name by appending the suffix *Profile*.
-You can change entity's ID and name in the Home Assistant UI.
+You can change the entity's ID and name in the Home Assistant UI.

 For example, the profile select entity for `light.my_light` whose name is *My Light* is assigned the default entity ID `select.my_light_profile` and the default name *My Light Profile*.